 The Mechanisms of the Loneliness Decline

-Social Isolation can lead to feelings of loneliness and depression.
+The effects of loneliness in elderly people can lead to feelings of giving up and depression.
 All three of those factors can lead to physiological problems:

 - Spending time with people who have healthy habits generally leads to individuals adopting those healthy habits.
 That doesn’t happen if someone is socially isolated